preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ./vsim
 ```

 This starts the full GUI version of ModelSim.
-You should see the main simulation window open.
+It should show the main simulation window open.

 ---